KarimNsouli/Active_Directory_HomeLab/README.md

 ## 📋 Overview

-This lab simulates a small business network using **Active Directory Domain Services (AD DS)** on Windows Server 2019, joined by a Windows 10 client, with additional network services configured to handle IP addressing, name resolution, and remote access.
+This lab simulates a small business network using **Active Directory Domain Services (AD DS)** on Windows Server 2019, joined by a Windows 10 client, with additional network services configured to handle IP addressing, name resolution, remote access, and adding new AD users using a PowerShell script

 ## 🧩 Components